 Public health communication is changing, CDC Associate Director for Communication Katherine Lyon Daniel told Public Health Newswire.

-National Public Health Week 2014
+National Public Health Week 2015

-APHA strengthens the profession of public health; foster understanding, engagement and support for key public health issues; and directly influence public policy to improve global health.
+APHA strengthens the profession of public health; fosters understanding, engagement and support for key public health issues; and directly influences public policy to improve global health.
 APHA champions the health of all people and all communities.

 If you have questions about making a contribution to APHA in support of National Public Health Week or any of our other important public health programs and initiatives, please email email@example.com or call 202-777-2486.

 APHA is a non-profit 501c3.
 All contributions are tax-deductible to the fullest extent allowed by the law.

 The American Public Health Association champions the health of all people and all communities.
 We strengthen the profession of public health, promote best practices and share the latest public health research and information.
 We are the only organization that influences federal policy, has a 140-plus year perspective and brings together members from all fields of public health.